semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 ## Validating rules

-At r2c, we believe in checking the code we write, and that includes rules.
+At Semgrep Inc., we believe in checking the code we write, and that includes rules.

 You can run `semgrep --validate --config [filename]` to check the configuration.
 This command runs a combination of Semgrep rules and OCaml checks against your rules to search for issues such as duplicate patterns and missing fields.
 All rules submitted to the Semgrep Registry are validated.